DAT210/Statistics/README.md

 ```

 And again you'd need to tell what the previous code actually does.

-## Versioning ##TODO
-We can maybe use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [link to tags on this repository](/tags).

-## Configuration ##TODO
-Here you should write what are all of the configurations a user can enter when
-using the project.

 ## Tests ##TODO
 Run these commands on a shell/terminal to run the postman tests which tests the GET and POST functions of our API to see if the routes works as it should.